adhatama/learn-from-example-vue/README.md

 # Learn by Example: Vue

-This tutorial is aimed for you to understand minimum knowledge to quickly to get started into a project.
+This tutorial is aimed to understand the minimum knowledge to quickly to be productive in a Vue project.
-Its started when I used to code with Vue but forget almost everything after several months I didn't code with Vue at all.
-So I create this tutorial for me to remember quickly the minimum knowledge I need to become productive enough again with Vue.
-I hope you can learn from this too.
+In my opinion, for beginner, they will better understand a new knowledge when there is a concrete example.
+You will read the code of this project that contains many comment and guided by the wiki.

+Disclaimer: I'm still starting to learn Vue too.

 #### How to use
 - Clone this repo.
-You will need to read code examples in this project later.
+You will need to read code in this project later.
-- Start with reading the wiki.
-It will give you what files needed to be read to understand the topic.
+- Start by reading the wiki Table of Content.
+It will give you instructions further.

 #### Requirement
+- VueJS v2.x
 - NodeJS v8.9.x (for vue-cli and npm)

 ## Table of Content